cagdaskayalar/pixistockchart/README.md

 - **Pan**: Click and drag to move around the chart
 - **Zoom**: Use mouse wheel to zoom in/out
+- **Crosshair**: Hover over chart to see real-time price and date tracking
+- **Smart Snapping**: Crosshair automatically centers on candlesticks
 - **Performance Metrics**: View real-time performance data in the header

 ## 📁 Project Structure